flyteorg/flyte/docs/community/contribute.rst

     * ``conda activate monodocs-env``
     * ``pip install ./flyteidl``

 This will set up the Python virtual environment for building the docs.
-Here we called it ``monodocs_env``.
+Here we called it ``monodocs-env``.

 To actually build the docs, activate ``monodocs_env`` and (in the ``flyteorg/flyte`` root directory) run:
     * ``make docs``